 Physical strength.
 Food and tobacco processing workers should be strong enough to lift or move heavy boxes of ingredients, which often can weigh up to 50 pounds.

-The median annual wage for food and tobacco processing workers was $26,350 in May 2015.
+The median annual wage for food and tobacco processing workers is $26,350.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $18,700, and the highest 10 percent earned more than $43,400.

-Median annual wages for food and tobacco processing workers in May 2015 were as follows:
+Median annual wages for food and tobacco processing workers are as follows:

 |Food and tobacco roasting, baking, and drying machine operators and tenders||$28,060|